-David Millen (2000) first introduced "rapid ethnography" where in which human-computer interaction researchers are able to use the same mixture of tools to focus on a particular users and activities.
+David Millen (2000) first introduced "rapid ethnography" which allowed human-computer interaction researchers to use the same mixture of tools to focus on a particular users and activities.
 As a result of limited time for a dissertation, rapid ethnography techniques were utilised to capture 'in the wild' responses to social communication technology products.
 These observations will be captured on a Digital Camera and on a Camera Phone.